CONTACT JONI MOSHER

 You can help by being a part of Beautification Days.
 Our objective for this annual event is to both encourage people to "spruce up, clean up, pickup" as well as assist those who are unable to do the work themselves.

 Thompson Falls Beautification Days is a community wide collaboration.
-We hope you will contribute some of your time this weekend to help make Thompson Falls a cleaner and more beautiful place in which to live.
+We hope you will contribute some of your time on these dates or any other dates to help make Thompson Falls a cleaner and more beautiful place in which to live.
+We are "Better Together!"